Dr. Michael Stone

 Patty Selvidge, Practice Manager

-Patty joined AETC in early 2010 and has truly enjoyed the experience of learning the veterinary field.
+Patty joined AETC in April of 2010 as the Practice Manager and has truly enjoyed the experience of learning the veterinary field.
+She loves the amazing compassionate team she works with while watching them care for the community’s pets and families.

-Patty lives in Poulsbo with her husband Ron and two cats, Amy and Mac.
-She enjoys spending time with her two boys and grandson along with the rest of her family.
-During her spare time, Patty enjoys sailing, hiking, jogging and cooking.
+Patty lives in Silverdale with her husband Ron.
+Their pet family includes their dog Crew and Lucy the cat.
+Patty loves spending time with her family including 3 sons, 1 daughter and 5 grandkids.
+During her spare time, Patty enjoys sailing, hiking, gardening, and cooking.